Absolution (Agents of S.H.I.E.L.D.)

-"Absolution" is the twenty-first episode, and first part of the two-part season finale, of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they attempt to defeat Hive.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Absolution" is the twenty-first episode, and first part of the two-part season finale, of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they attempt to defeat Hive.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Chris Dingess and Drew Z. Greenberg, and directed by Billy Gierhart.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Luke Mitchell.

 "Absolution" originally aired on ABC on May 17, 2016, and according to Nielsen Media Research, was watched by 3.03 million viewers.

 Plot

 After being set free from Hive's control, Daisy Johnson remains incarcerated and suffers withdrawal symptoms from Hive's control.
-Full of self-loathing, she dismisses Coulson and Alphonso "Mack" Mackenzie's attempts to get her to forgive herself.
+Full of self-loathing, she dismisses Phil Coulson and Alphonso "Mack" Mackenzie's attempts to get her to forgive herself.

 Hive commandeers a missile silo in order to launch the warhead containing the Primitive pathogen, but Melinda May, Mack, Lincoln Campbell and Elena "Yo-Yo" Rodriguez infiltrate the facility to stop him, having been provided with his location by Daisy.
-Meanwhile, Glenn Talbot and Leo Fitz manipulate the US military into giving nuclear override codes to Coulson, enabling the team to prevent the warhead's launch.
-They also rescue Holden Radcliffe and use John Garrett's mind probe to attack Hive, bringing the memories of Grant Ward, Will and Nathaniel Malick to the forefront of his mind.
-A disoriented Hive is then captured by SHIELD using Advanced Threat Containment Unit cryogenic suspension, but J.T.
-James and Giyera escape with the warhead.
+Meanwhile, Glenn Talbot and Leo Fitz manipulate the U.S. military into giving nuclear override codes to Coulson, enabling the team to prevent the warhead's launch.
+They also rescue Holden Radcliffe and use John Garrett's mind probe to attack Hive, bringing the memories of Grant Ward, Will Daniels and Nathaniel Malick to the forefront of his mind.
+A disoriented Hive is then captured by S.H.I.E.L.D. using Advanced Threat Containment Unit (ATCU) cryogenic suspension, but J. T. James and Giyera escape with the warhead.

-Despite his insistence that the pathogen's effects cannot be reversed, Radcliffe agrees to work with Fitz and Jemma Simmons to find a way to cure the Primitives, while the rest of SHIELD focuses on locating Hive's acolytes and the warhead.
+Despite his insistence that the pathogen's effects cannot be reversed, Radcliffe agrees to work with Fitz and Jemma Simmons to find a way to cure the Primitives, while the rest of S.H.I.E.L.D. focuses on locating Hive's acolytes and the warhead.
 While Fitz (having just found Mack's mislaid crucifix) ensures Hive is secure, Giyera remotely detonates a gas bomb smuggled into the Playground, which releases the pathogen into the hangar, transforming five agents into Primitives.
 Fitz escapes but the Primitives free Hive, who seizes the Zephyr, intending to use it to bring the pathogen into the upper atmosphere.
 At the mercy of her craving, Daisy escapes her cell, reaches the hangar, and begs Hive to control her again.